groundh0g/StimDeck/docs/_docs/02-guide-picker.md

 <div class="download-heading-text">
 {% capture text %}
-If you're looking for the Stimdeck documentation, you're in the right place.
+If you're looking for the StimDeck documentation, you're in the right place.
 {% endcapture %}
 {{ text | markdownify }}
 </div>